chinapedia/wikipedia.abstract.en/Page/Los_Angeles_Chargers.md

 In 2009, in honor of their 50th anniversary as one of the eight original AFL teams, the Chargers wore their 1963 throwback uniforms for three games.

-Abandoned_LA_Chargers_Logo.gif For the 2013 season, the Chargers made minor tweaks to their current uniforms.
+For the 2013 season, the Chargers made minor tweaks to their current uniforms.
 These include a two-tone nameplate (gold with powder blue trim on home jersey, navy with gold trim on away jersey, and white with navy trim on alternate jersey), collars matching the color of the jersey, and the addition of a gold stripe on the socks.[97]

 On January 12, 2017, with the announcement that the Chargers were moving to Los Angeles, the team unveiled a new alternate logo incorporating the letters "LA" with a lightning bolt.[98]
 The logo was immediately and widely ridiculed by fans, the media, and even other professional sports franchises, in part for its resemblance to the Los Angeles Dodgers logo.[99][100][101][102][103][104]
 The team tried to diffuse the controversy by changing the color scheme of the new logo before scrapping it altogether after two days.[105]